PolycarpeLeGrand/PhilsciTopics/data/markdowns/metadata.md

 * *Synthese* (SYN).

 Overall, the corpus comprises 16917 articles, including 1016 in languages other than English (i.e. about 6%).
-The histogram on the right (or below on smaller screens) shows the number of documents per time period for each journal.
+The histogram shows the number of documents per time period for each journal.
 Journals can be removed/added by clicking or double clicking their name in the legend, and languages can be filtered using the checkboxes.